Updated July 2021

 - Addiction should be treated by a team of multi-disciplinary professionals.
 The best treatment will also involve more informal, closer relationships between the professionals and the patients.

 - The primary counselor will be one of the most important factors of the treatment.
 He or she should be a similar demographic to the patient and perhaps a former addict as well.
 This should promote an environment of self-disclosure, mutual identification, and mutual support.

 - The most effective treatment for alcoholism includes an orientation to Alcoholics Anonymous (AA).
 These principles include group support, set expectations, and individual counseling.

-Created in 1949, the Minnesota Model first spread to the then small, not-for-profit organization called the Hazelden Foundation (now the Hazelden Betty Ford Foundation) and then quickly reached every corner of the nation.5 This approach (which has since extended beyond just treatment for alcoholism) assumes that the disease of addiction has grown so strong within an individual that he or she cannot have a single sip of an alcoholic beverage without risking complete relapse.
+Created in 1949, the Minnesota Model first spread to the then small, not-for-profit organization called the Hazelden Foundation (now the Hazelden Betty Ford Foundation) and then quickly reached every corner of the nation.5 This approach (which has since extended beyond just inpatient and outpatient alcohol treatment) assumes that the disease of addiction has grown so strong within an individual that he or she cannot have a single sip of an alcoholic beverage without risking complete relapse.

-When comparing harm reduction vs. abstinence, it is also important to bring up the AA Model.
-Abstinence is based on AA principles, which use spirituality and family involvement as a foundation of its teachings.
-The Minnesota Model adapted the first five steps of AA and added medical and psychological components.
-Patients are generally required to attend AA meetings following treatment in the Minnesota Model.
+When comparing harm reduction vs abstinence, it is also important to bring up the AA Model.
+The abstinence method is based on AA principles, which use spirituality and family involvement as a foundation of its teachings.
+The Minnesota Model of addiction adapted the first five steps of AA and added medical and psychological components.
+Patients are generally required to attend AA meetings following treatment that follow the Minnesota Model tenants.